neudecker-group/jedi/docs/tutorials/calculators.rst

 One Reader For Every Program
 ============================

-A single pair of functions covers all three programs.
+A single pair of functions covers every supported program.
 :func:`strainjedi.io.read_output` works out which program wrote a file by looking inside it, so you do not have to say::

    from strainjedi.io import read_output
    from strainjedi.io.adapter import to_atoms, to_vibrations

+``read_output`` does the parsing and returns plain numbers; ``to_atoms`` and ``to_vibrations`` turn those into the ASE objects JEDI consumes.
+Reading an output file is therefore always the same two steps, whichever program produced it.

 Note that you pass the **path of the file that actually holds the data**, extension included.
 Which file that is differs by program, because ORCA keeps its Hessian somewhere else entirely: